danrusu/desktopAutomation_Robot/README.md

 # desktopAutomation_Robot

 Eclipse project for automation of desktop applications using java.awt.Robot.

+Requires Java 1.8 or above.

 #### The addresser.jar tool can run functional tests via JUnit5 framework for the resources/Addresser.exe application: